tristanpadiou/deep_research_agent/README.md

    - Check that port 8501 is not in use
    - Verify the `.env` file is properly mounted

-3. **Python Environment Issues**
+3. **uv Environment Issues**
-   - Ensure you're using Python 3.11 or higher
-   - Try recreating the virtual environment
+   - Try recreating the virtual environment: `rm -rf .venv && uv sync`
+   - Ensure you have the latest version of uv: `uv self update`
-   - Check for conflicting package versions
+   - Check for conflicting package versions in `uv.lock`

+4. **Python Version Issues**
+   - Ensure you're using Python 3.13 or higher
+   - uv will automatically use the correct Python version specified in `pyproject.toml`

+## Why uv?

+This project uses [uv](https://docs.astral.sh/uv/) as the package manager for several benefits:
+- **Fast**: Much faster than pip for dependency resolution and installation
+- **Reproducible**: Lock files ensure consistent environments across all machines
+- **Simple**: Single tool for virtual environments and package management
+- **Reliable**: Better dependency resolution and conflict handling

 ## Contributing